 What to Do After a Car Accident That Is Not Your Fault

 You were driving along – following the speed limit and paying attention to the road – when, all of a sudden, another car slams into yours.
 The other driver apparently didn’t notice that their traffic signal was red.
 Why?
 Because they were more focused on reading a text on their phone than the traffic around them.
-Now your car is totaled and you’re struggling with pretty nasty injuries.
+Now you are in an unexpected car accident, your car is totaled, and you’re struggling with pretty nasty injuries.
 It looks like it will be a while before you’re able to get back to work.

 You didn’t ask to get hurt.
 In fact, you did everything in your power to drive safely and avoid an accident.
 What should you do if you find yourself in this situation?
 Here’s what you need to know.

 Different states handle what happens after a car accident differently.
 One of the biggest factors is what kind of insurance laws a particular state has.
 Insurance laws fall into two categories: fault and no-fault.
 Texas has “fault” insurance rules.

 What does that mean for you?
 After an accident, the party who is deemed to be “at fault” for an accident is responsible for the resulting costs.
 More specifically, if the at-fault party has insurance, as is legally required by law, their insurance company is on the hook for damages.

 So, after an accident that’s not your fault in Austin, you can file a claim for damages directly with the at-fault party’s insurer.
 You don’t have to try to recover benefits through your own car insurance policy first.